 Surely, many of us thought, such a seismic shock could not happen twice in five months?
 Now it has, and we should have seen it coming.
 There are many parallels.
 On both sides of the Atlantic, we are witnessing a delayed reaction to the 2008 financial crisis.
+Working class people are angry.
+So the “left behind” are in revolt, and have taken their revenge on a political establishment committed to neoliberalism, who allowed the rich to get richer and inequality to grow.
 Explicit cookie consent.
 “BREXIT-plus-plus-plus” was how Donald Trump—who also called himself “Mr Brexit”—termed his pitch to voters during his successful presidential campaign.

 The Visual Propaganda of the Brexit Leave Campaign.
 MANCHESTER, UK — In the week following the United Kingdom voted to leave the European Union (the “Brexit”) on June 23, there was a 500% rise in hate crimes across the country.